Cal Ripken Jr. Rookie Cards

 The 1982 Topps Cal Ripken Jr. rookie (card #98T) is one of the most valuable baseball cards of the 1980s even though it is part of a traded set.
 The 1982 Topps traded set isn’t necessarily rare, but it is more scarce than the major-issue Topps Fleer and Donruss sets from 1982.
 That’s the primary reason why this card is the most valuable and sought-after Ripken Jr. rookie.

 Cal Ripken Jr. played his entire very long career as a member of the Baltimore Orioles, a team that honored him by retiring his number 8.
-During his career he was excellent on offense as well as on defense.
+During his career, he was excellent on offense as well as on defense.
 He won multiple Silver Slugger awards, Gold Glove awards as well as two American League MVP awards.
 His accomplishments during his 17-year career led to him being elected to the Hall of Fame on his first opportunity.
-The rookie cards of any Hall of Fame player who excelled on both sides of the ball would be valuable, but there are other factors that make Cal Ripken Jr.’s cards even more sought after.
+The rookie cards of any Hall of Fame player who excelled on both sides of the ball would be valuable, but other factors make Cal Ripken Jr.’s cards even more sought after.

 - Iron Man: Cal Ripken Jr. is a first-ballot Hall of Famer without the streak, but it’s the streak that defined his career more than any other accomplishment.
 Ripken Jr. took the field in 2,632 games in a row without missing a game, which is the equivalent of 16.2 seasons.
 This is more than just unheard of, it’s legendary.
-Legendary accomplishments is one of the key drivers of card value and interest from collectors.
+Legendary accomplishments are one of the key drivers of card value and interest from collectors.

 - Power Hitting Shortstop Pioneer: Cal Ripken Jr. spent most of his prime years as a shortstop, but he wasn’t a typical shortstop.
-That’s because he was 6′ 4″ tall and had excellent power-hitting ability.
+That’s because he was 6′ 4″ tall and possessed excellent power-hitting ability.
 The shortstop position during this era was viewed as a defensive position and any offense a team got was viewed as a bonus.
 That changed when Ripken entered the league because teams started to see the advantage of having an offensive threat who could still manage the defensive responsibilities of the position.
-After Ripken’s success, we started to see other shortstops in his mold like Barry Larkin, Alex Rodriguez, and Derek Jeter.
+After Ripken’s success, we started to see other shortstops in the mold of Ripken like Barry Larkin, Alex Rodriguez, and Derek Jeter.

 - Unbreakable Record: I’ve mentioned the “Iron Man” record already, but it’s worth mentioning another aspect of it.
 No record is truly unbreakable, but the likelihood of another player appearing in more continuous games is pretty unlikely.
-Because of this, it’s likely that Cal Ripken Jr.’s name will be coming up even after he’s been retired for a century.
+Because of this, Cal Ripken Jr.’s name will likely be coming up even after he’s been retired for a century.
 This ensures collectors who never saw Ripken Jr. take the field will hear his name and increases the odds that collectors will remain interested in his cards.

 1982 Topps Traded Baseball Set Details

 The 1982 Topps Traded set is an extended set that mostly contains rookie players along with traded players in their new uniform.
-Almost all the value of this set comes from the Cal Ripken rookie card, because there are not any other major rookie cards included.
+Almost all the value of this set comes from the Cal Ripken rookie card because there are not any other major rookie cards included.
 The set was only available in a box from dealers – none of these cards were available in packs.